ChoudhariNikita/furi-tales/README.md

 - 🧭 Easy Navigation
   Move smoothly between stories using the sidebar or navigation buttons.

-- 📱 Responsive Design
-  Enjoy a seamless experience on mobile, tablet, or desktop.

-- 🌙 Dark Mode
-  Read comfortably in any lighting environment.

 - 👩‍💻 About Us Modal
   Learn the motivation behind Furi-Tales and what we're all about.